KidPudel/flutter-starter-kit/ui/must_widgets.md

 - another way to make whole widget single scrollable is to wrap it with `SingleChildScrollableView` (and dont forget to disable scrolling on nested views), but also itead of `SingleChildScrollableView` and `column` you can use `list view`, which make it scrollable, but make children not scrollable
 - if you want to use some nested listview in column, you want yo use shrinkWrap = true, to make it not infinite height, and use Flexible to take it as much space as it needs and it will become scrillable
+So meaning, flexible digit will make nest at least you inside of column take all available space as he needs as opposite to expand it, which will always take available space on the screen, even if it doesn’t need to

+Column is not scrollable so it could “overflow”, but it’s actually error of unbounded. so for example inside of column for nested widget you could Expanded it with or flexible to take all available space it needs space it’s good or less and alternatively, wrap it with Expanded it to take all available space on the screen or size box too take specified size which could overflow but you actually manage it